This tip originally appeared on SearchWinSystems.com, a sister site of SearchCIO-Midmarket.com.

 Knowing what hardware to buy is never easy.
-Sure, you can read product reviews in industry publications, but sometimes
+Sure, you can read product reviews in industry publications, but sometimes that just isn't enough.
+Vendors' literature on their products is oftentimes filled with marketing hype.

 Learning Guide: How to evaluate hardware